hinsonan/hinsonan.github.io/code_examples/python_bindings/README.md

 ## How the Build Process Happens

-The setup calls the compiler and builds a algorithms_cpp module
+The setup calls the compiler and builds an algorithms_cpp module

 ```python
 from setuptools import setup, Extension